 Teaching in the West

 Geshe-la has given many teachings and empowerments at the International Kadampa Festivals, which are attended by thousands of people from all over the world.
-He has published a series of remarkable books on Buddhism and meditation, from basic introductory books to advanced philosophical texts and meditation manuals.
-Geshe-la has established three unique study programs and 1,300 centers and groups around the world, trained hundreds of qualified Teachers and a flourishing ordained community, and created a project to build Buddhist Temples in every major city in the world.
+He also has published a series of remarkable books on Buddhism and meditation, from basic introductory books to advanced philosophical texts and meditation manuals.
+Geshe-la has established three unique study programs and 1,300 centers and groups around the world, trained hundreds of qualified teachers, established a flourishing ordained community and created a project to build Buddhist temples in every major city in the world.

-In his teachings Geshe Kelsang emphasizes the importance of meditation and how to apply it in daily life, the need to be truly happy, and how to cultivate a good heart to help others — and he demonstrates these qualities perfectly in his own life.
-This remarkable Teacher inspires so many people from so many different countries because he teaches from example.
+In his teachings, Geshe Kelsang emphasizes the importance of applying meditation to daily life, the need to be truly happy and the cultivation of a good heart to help others — and he demonstrates these qualities perfectly in his own life.
+This remarkable teacher inspires so many people from so many different countries because he teaches from example.
 He is a humble Buddhist monk dedicated to helping people throughout the world find true happiness in their hearts.

 International Spiritual Directors

 General Spiritual Director

 Gen-la Kelsang Dekyong is the General Spiritual Director of the NKT-IKBU.
 She is also the Resident Teacher at Manjushri Kadampa Meditation Center in England, the Mother Center of Kadampa Buddhism.

 Gen-la Dekyong has studied and practiced Kadampa Buddhism for many years under the guidance of her Spiritual Guide Venerable Geshe Kelsang Gyatso.
 As one of Venerable Geshe Kelsang’s close disciples, Gen-la Dekyong’s teachings, humor, and kindness exemplify the essence of the Buddhist way of life.
 She is a perfect example of a Kadampa Teacher.